-CrossCountry announced yesterday it has signed a contract to install Wi-Fi on its long distance high-speed trains.
+(Thursday 3 May 2012) CrossCountry announce they have signed a contract with Nomad, to install WiFi on its long distance high-speed trains.

 Work to install the system will begin early next year, with the five High Speed Trains (HSTs) being the first to be fully fitted by the spring.
 The larger fleet of 57 Voyager trains will also be fitted out during 2012.